Latent Abstraction for Retrieval-Augmented Generation: End-to-End Framework and Training Objective

 where $d^{+(r)}$ is the embedding of a document drawn from $\mathcal{P}^{(r)}$.
 This steers each successive turn toward the missing evidence, avoiding redundant retrieval.
 The full training loss combines next-token prediction, multi-turn contrastive retrieval, and the control head objective:

-where $\lambda$ and $\mu$ are hyperparameters balancing the three objectives.
-The $\mathcal{L}_{\mathrm{NTP}}$ denotes the standard next-token prediction loss, which maintains the generative capability of the LLM.
-We apply loss masking to retrieved tokens so that the optimization objective is computed only over tokens generated by the LLM, excluding retrieved content from gradient updates, following prior work \citep{searchr1,auto-refine}.
+where $\lambda$ and $\mu$ are hyperparameters balancing the three objectives. $\mathcal{L}_{\mathrm{NTP}}$ denotes the standard next-token prediction loss, which maintains the generative capability of the LLM.
+We apply loss masking to retrieved tokens and \texttt{[PRED]} tokens, so that the optimization objective is computed only over tokens generated by the LLM, excluding retrieved content from gradient updates, following prior works \citep{searchr1,auto-refine}.

-\textbf{Inference.} At inference time, the model performs iterative retrieval starting from the input query: it appends \texttt{[PRED]}, extracts $q^{(r)}$, retrieves the top-$K$ documents, and evaluates $f_\theta(q^{(r)})$.
-If the control head predicts continuation ($\hat{y}^{(r)} < 0.5$), the retrieved documents are appended to the context and the process repeats.
-Otherwise, the model generates the answer conditioned on the accumulated context, using the following template:
+\textbf{Inference.} During inference, the model performs iterative retrieval beginning from the input query.
+At each step, the model appends the \texttt{[PRED]} token, extracts the latent query representation $q^{(r)}$, and feeds it into the retrieval control head.
+If the controller predicts that additional retrieval is needed ($\hat{y}^{(r)} \geq 0.5$), the model retrieves the top-$K$ documents, appends them to the current context, and continues the retrieval process.
+Otherwise, the model stops retrieving and generates the final answer conditioned on the accumulated evidence.
+To prevent unbounded retrieval, we impose a maximum limit of $R=4$ retrieval rounds.
+Additional qualitative examples are provided in Appendix~\ref{appen:case_study}.

-A hard threshold of $R$ turns prevents unbounded retrieval.
-This procedure introduces minimal overhead: the control head is a single MLP forward pass reusing the already-computed \texttt{[PRED]} hidden state, and no additional LLM forward passes are required beyond those needed for retrieval itself.